themysticsavages/cloudbot-discord/readme.md

 ## Self hosting

-You need NodeJS.
-You will also need Python for most plugins.
-Download both of these things right [here](https://google.com).
+For self-hosting, you will need nodejs and python.
+You can download both of these things at the bottom of the README.

 **Required modules for addons:**